HIV transmission and HIV testing

 Do I need to take an HIV test?[+ show][- hide]

 The only way you can know your HIV status by taking an HIV test.
-In the UK and most other countries, at least one-quarter of HIV-positive people do not know their HIV status.
+In the UK and most other countries, around one fifth of HIV-positive people do not know their HIV status.

 Even if your exposure risk was low, you can only confirm whether you are HIV-positive or HIV-negative with a test.